syncfusion-content/flutter-docs/Flutter/range-slider/labels-and-divisor.md

 You can change the active and inactive label appearance of the range slider using the [`activeLabelStyle`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/activeLabelStyle.html) and [`inactiveLabelStyle`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderThemeData/inactiveLabelStyle.html) properties respectively.

+The active side of the range slider is between `start` and `end` thumbs.

+The `inactive` side of the range slider is between the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/min.html) value and the left thumb, and the right thumb and the [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/max.html) value.

+For RTL, the inactive side is between the [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/max.html) value and the left thumb, and the right thumb and the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/min.html) value.

 N> You must import the `theme.dart` library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfRangeSliderTheme`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderTheme-class.html).

 {% tabs %}